dylan-lang/opendylan/documentation/duim-reference/source/geom.rst

      A translation is a transform that preserves length, angle, and orientation of all geometric entities.

-   See also
+   :seealso:

      - :func:`make-reflection-transform`
      - :func:`make-rotation-transform`
      - :func:`make-scaling-transform`
      - :func:`make-transform`

 .. constant:: $nowhere